Andrew Jackson and slavery: Plantations

-Jackson owned three plantations in total, one of which was known as the Hermitage, which had 150 slaves at the time of Jackson's death.
+Jackson owned at least seven plantations over his lifetime, three in the Nashville area, three in Alabama, and another owned jointly with his son in Mississippi.
+The most famous of these is the Hermitage, which had 150 slaves at the time of Jackson's death.
 When General Lafayette made his tour of the United States in 1824–25, he visited the Hermitage and his secretary recorded in his diary, "General Jackson successively showed us his garden and farm, which appeared to be well cultivated.
 We everywhere remarked the greatest order, and most perfect neatness; and we might have believed ourselves on the property of one of the richest and most skilfull of German farmers, if, at every step, our eyes had not been afflicted by the sad spectacle of slavery."

 During his presidency, the Hermitage all but fell to ruin, and Jackson's slaves suffered the consequences.
 According to a history of agriculture in early Tennessee, "Jackson had, beginning in 1795, an overseer; and all his race horses were fed and trained and cared for by other men.
 He managed very well—as long as Rachel lived to manage for him.
 The frantic, yet always hopeful letters to his adopted son during his second term as President, though coming long past this period, demonstrate too well the problem of the absentee owner on the Cumberland, trying to keep a plantation going almost entirely on money from the crop...The letters tell a tale of mismanagement and bad judgement...Neighbors wrote Jackson of Negroes sick and several dead, one suspects from brutality and ill treatment in general from the overseer, for there was no Rachel around to oversee the overseer...There is something infinitely pathetic about Jackson, honest, patient—a strange role for Jackson—old, watching the ruin of everything he had worked for all his life."

 Jackson and his son Andrew Jackson Jr. bought a plantation in Coahoma County, Mississippi called Halcyon.
 Halcyon was managed by overseer J. M. Parker.

-Jackson also owned 640 acres of former Creek lands "south of the Tennessee on the Military road between the river and big spring."
+Jackson also owned 640 acres of former Creek lands in Alabama "south of the Tennessee on the Military road between the river and big spring."

 According to historian Mark Cheathem, between 1804 and 1827, "at least ten male slaves ran away from plantations owned by or under Jackson's control."

 Slave quarters

+The former slave quarter and freedman's cabin of Alfred Jackson at the Hermitage.

 A visitor to the Hermitage described the slave quarters there: "Each family had a one-story frame house that was painted either white or red, and with it about an acre of ground, all fenced in with palings or board fence and whitewashed; and around each of these houses were a lot of fruit trees and shrubbery."
 Archaeologists have identified three separate "slave quarters" at the Hermitage: "the work yard just north of the mansion" was primarily inhabited by the house slaves, while cabins near "the First Hermitage and Field Quarter areas" were inhabited by a combination of skilled mechanics and agricultural laborers.